alexjames/alexjames.github.io/_posts/2018-08-21-java-servlets.markdown

 in the `classes` folder, the required libraries in the `lib` folder and a deployment description containing deployment info in a *web.xml* file.
 These files are tyipcally packaged into a single archive known as a WAR.

+The container maintains a pool of threads.
+Each request is assigned a thead on-demand.

 References:

 [1] https://www.studytonight.com/servlet/how-a-servlet-application-work.php